rajeshpleti/SITHARAMA/elysiumanalytics.md

 ![roles](roles.PNG)

-a.
-Personal Folder has all the dashboard built from elysium for personal space.
+	1. Personal Folder has all the dashboard built from elysium for personal space.
-b.
-Group Folder we can move dashboards from personal to group so that specific User related can view those dashboards.
+	1. Group Folder we can move dashboards from personal to group so that specific User related can view those dashboards.
-c.
-Shared Dashboards will be accessed by all  the users who has access to Elysium applications.
+	1. Shared Dashboards will be accessed by all  the users who has access to Elysium applications.

 ### 9. Dashboards Available in Elysium Analytics <span id="availabledashboards"><span>
 	1. Insider Threat Detection